COST-ELTeC/ELTeC/roadmap.md

 **Third digit: minor fixes**

-* We set the third digit to zero by default
-* If some fixes are applied to a collection that do not reach the level of a substantial advance, either no new release is made, or if a new release is made, it will be made with an increment of one integer on the third digit.
+We set the third digit to zero by default.
+If some fixes are applied to a collection that do not reach the level of a substantial advance, either no new release is made, or if a new release is made, it will be made with an increment of one integer on the third digit.

 ## Umbrella release